bufbuild/rules_buf/gazelle/buf/README.md

 **Example**

-Let's consider a buf module with the following directory structure
+Let's consider a buf module with the following directory structure:

 ```bash
 |- buf.yaml